-Hearing loss is an invisible disability and affects everyone of all ages and all walks of life.
-Hearing loss is common but often ignored by the hard-of-hearing individual until the effects of untreated hearing loss impact not only themselves but also everyone around them.
-Approximately 3 million Canadians suffer from hearing loss - that is 1 out of 10 people!
+Approximately 3 million Canadians suffer from hearing loss, or 1 in 10 people.
+Hearing health decline is an invisible disability that can affect people of all ages and from all walks of life.
+Hearing loss is expected, however, often ignored by individuals until the effects of untreated hearing loss impact not only themselves but also everyone around them.

 What is a Hearing Evaluation?

-The Hearing Care Professional first asks you a few questions.
+A hearing specialist will first ask you a few questions.
 For example:

-At Evear Hearing, we offer a 30 day trial period with hearing aids!
-We want you to have an appropriate amount of time for you to have a peace of mind in your decision about your hearing aids!
+At Evear Hearing Clinic, we offer a 30 day trial period with all of our best hearing aids!
+We want you to have an appropriate amount of time to have peace of mind in your decision about your hearing aids!

 Have You Noticed a Difference with Your Hearing?